 Bank of the Ozarks, Inc. 17901 Chenal Parkway Little Rock, Arkansas 72223 Attention: Susan Blair, Investor Relations Telephone: (501) 978-2217

-Shareholders of Summit Bancorp, Inc. requesting copies of the Company's documents from the Company should do so by order to receive them before the special meeting.
+Shareholders of Summit Bancorp, Inc. requesting copies of the Company's documents from the Company should do so by April 21, 2014 in order to receive them before the special meeting.